 The downside to this counter-attacking move (which is again the engine’s top choice) is that the Nh5 is hanging (undefended.)
 Carlsen uses this consequence to keep up the threats.

-Black needs to find a good defense since Qxg7# is also a possibility.
+Black needs to find a good defense to try prove that 24… Nh5 wasn’t just a pointless move.

 However, the following exchanges are forced for black.
 Carlsen keeps it going.

 This was black’s idea – Bxd4, Rxd4, Qxc3.

 After the forced moves Rxd4, Qxc3 we reach this position:

 Carlsen had yet another forcing move in mind that keeps black on the back foot.

 Black must defend against white’s threats of Qxa8 as well as Rd8+.